 The Faculty of Pain Medicine of the Royal College of Anaesthetists was established on 2 April 2007 after long years of discussion and careful planning.
 It has significant responsibility and authority with regard to patients and those working and training in the field of Pain Medicine.

-Those in Anaesthesia CCT training programmes have the Pain Medicine components of their training at all levels scrutinized by the Faculty.
-Specialised Pain Medicine training at Higher and Advanced levels is closely supervised by FPMTAC and appointed Regional Advisors in Pain Medicine and Local Pain Medicine Educational Supervisors, who are in turn supported by the TAC and the Board.
+Those in Anaesthesia CCT training programmes have the Pain Medicine components of their training at all levels scrutinised by the Faculty.
+Specialised Pain Medicine training at Higher and Advanced levels is closely supervised by FPMTAC and appointed Regional Advisors in Pain Medicine and Local Pain Medicine Educational Supervisors, who are in turn supported by FPMTAC and the Board.
 The Fellowship examination of the Faculty has been set up to make explicit the high standards achieved by the trainees and to offer a respected and established currency in Pain Medicine.

 We also aspire to satisfy established consultant and non-consultant doctors’ educational needs through our very active meeting programme and in this way to facilitate their Continuing Professional Development.
 Support for revalidation is offered by the RCoA Revalidation Committee which has specialist Pain Medicine input for advice particular to Pain Medicine.

 The effective and timely management of pain is a core skill for all doctors in any branch of medicine and we are working with medical schools to embed focussed reaching which will aid in treatment; improving the patients' experience of diverse conditions, and raise awareness of the sometimes complex nature of good pain management.